Psyche In Depth

 These bloom filters are sent to the coordinator, which then combines them into a provable consensus of which results to apply to the model.

-Once a witness quorum is reached, the coordinator advances to the Training phase to allow all clients a brief window to download every training result.
+Once a witness quorum is reached, the coordinator advances to the Training phase to allow all clients a brief window to download every training result of the previous round, clients are assigned new data, and the process repeats.
+After a fixed amount of time, a Cooldown round occurs, marking the end of an epoch.
+This time is configurable in the run creation process that we'll explore in the other sections.

 The witness/train loop visualized